Gamify-IT/docs/dev-manuals/test-plans/minigames/chickenshock-frontend/plans/u-chickenshock-3-alt-unlocks-mouse-cursor.md

 ## Postcondition

-The player has no condition over his mouse cursor.
+The player has no control over his mouse cursor.

 ## Typical procedure